Graduate Student Handbook

 Breadth in the Discipline

-Students are strongly advised to take, and their advisory committees may require, courses ensuring exposure to the discipline’s breadth of concepts and approaches, such as ANTH 186b Linguistic Anthropology and ANTH 123a Archaeology in Theory and Practice.
+Students are strongly advised to take, and their dissertation committees may require, courses ensuring exposure to the discipline's breadth of concepts and approaches, such as ANTH 186b Linguistic Anthropology and ANTH 123a Archaeology in Theory and Practice.

 Specialization Courses